xxyzzzq/quex/trunk/doc/source/quex-syntax/patterns/main.rst

         mode MINE {
             {WHITESPACE}  { /* do nothing */ }
-            {IDENTIFIER}  => TKN_IDENTIFIER(Lexeme);
+            {IDENTIFIER}  => QUEX_TKN_IDENTIFIER(Lexeme);
         }

-The description of patterns by means of a formal language is the subject of the following subsections.
-The explanation is divided into the consideration of context-free expressions and context-dependent expressions.
+The following sections describe the formal language used to specify patterns.
+First, syntactic means to specify context free regular expressions are introduced.
+Second, two sections elaborate on the specification of character sets and the use of queries into the Unicode database.
+Third, a section elaborates on pre- and post-contexts for regular expressions.
+Eventually, a final section introduces *regular expression algebra*.

 .. toctree::

-    context-free.rst
-    character-set-expressions.rst
+    re-context-free.rst
+    re-character-sets.rst
     ucs-properties.rst
-    context-free-pitfalls.rst
-    context-dependent.rst
-    context-dependent-pitfalls.rst

-.. rubric:: Footnotes
+    re-context-dependent.rst
+    re-algebra.rst
+    summary.rst